tschifftner/magento2-deployscripts/README.md

 # Magento2 Deploy Scripts

+Scripts to deploy Magento2 projects with Jenkins / CI Pipeline.

 Deploy scripts are based on the superb work of [@fbrnc](https://twitter.com/fbrnc) and AOE (https://github.com/AOEpeople/magento-deployscripts) for Magento 1

 ## How it works